jay-ike/lightdom-web-components/focus-scope/README.md

 ```

 ## Contributing
-Any questions, suggestions are welcome so feel free to let me know about it I will really appreciate it
+Any questions, suggestions are welcome so feel free to let me know about it.
+I will really appreciate it

 ## License
 To be honest I'm a big fan of free software so do whatever you want with this component (*please do good things with it and share it if you want*)